Treasure Coast Chapter

 Our Team

 Our amazing volunteers are the ones who take the Safe Families for Children movement into the community.
 But they can’t do it alone.
-They are supported by a staff of professionals passionately investing their lives in engaging churches, building the base of volunteers, vetting and training volunteers, screening and interviewing families in need, family coach supervision, building partnerships with community organizations and so much more.
+They are supported by a staff of professionals who passionately invest their lives in engaging churches, building a base of volunteers, vetting and training volunteers, screening and interviewing families in need, providing family coach supervision, building partnerships with community organizations, and much more.